Look up free King County public records on anyone right away using the tools provided in this resource.

 There are two types of background checks that are carried out in King County; these are personal and professional checks.

-Personal Checks— These checks tend to be named based which are also known as level 1 checks and can be done for oneself or someone else without needing their consent.
-Individuals may also choose to run finger based checks on themselves also known as level 2 checks.
-However, doing these for someone else will need consent and of course obtaining their fingerprints.
-These checks can be carried on fellow family members or simply getting to know someone better before making acquaintances.
+Personal Checks— These checks tend to be named-based, also known as level 1 checks and can be done for oneself or someone else without needing their consent.
+Individuals may also choose to run fingerprint-based checks on themselves, known as level 2 checks.

-Professional Checks— Professional checks are carried out by employers on employees as a prerequisite before offering employment.
-They tend to be fingerprint based, also known as level 2 checks because these are more accurate as individuals may sometimes use aliases—doing checks in this way eliminates potential for false results.
-These types of checks will always require written consent from the employees who receive protections as a result of many statutes and laws in place.
+They tend to be fingerprint-based, also known as level 2 checks, because these are more accurate as individuals may sometimes use aliases—doing checks in this way eliminates the potential for false results.
+These types of checks will always require written consent from the employees who receive protection as a result of many statutes and laws in place.

 There are several state laws enacted that protect citizens when pertaining to background checks to ensure that the privacy of individuals is not invaded in spite of criminal and conviction records being public.
-One very important law that protects employees in Washington is known as the Washington Fair Chance Act (RCW chapter 49.94)—this law is designed to protect job applicants that have criminal history in their past.11

-Also known as a ban the box law, this statute prohibits public and private employers from inquiring about an applicant’s criminal history in the application—moreover, job adverts should not be presented as excluding those with King County criminal records.
+Also known as a ban-the-box law, this statute prohibits public and private employers from inquiring about an applicant’s criminal history in the application—moreover, job adverts should not be presented as excluding those with King County criminal records.
 Employers may only obtain a criminal history once they have determined the applicant is qualified and may be hired for the position.

-There are also federal laws that protect employees such as those of the Employment Opportunity Commission(EEOC)—the EEOC gives employers guidelines on how to properly assess a job applicant’s criminal history and how it relates to the job at hand.
+There are also federal laws that protect employees, such as those of the Employment Opportunity Commission(EEOC)—the EEOC gives employers guidelines on how to properly assess a job applicant’s criminal history and how it relates to the job at hand.

-Additionally, the Fair Credit Reporting Act (FCRA) prohibits employers from obtaining background checks on employees without first obtaining a written consent.
+Additionally, the Fair Credit Reporting Act (FCRA) prohibits employers from obtaining background checks on employees without first obtaining written consent.
 Employees also have a right to review the results of the background check and have a chance to correct any wrong information.

-Thus, both federal and state laws are in place to ensure employees’ privacy rights are upheld and no discrimination takes place due to a criminal record they may possess.
+Thus, both federal and state laws are in place to ensure employees’ privacy rights are upheld, and no discrimination takes place due to a criminal record they may possess.

-How To Look Up Warrant Details in King County WA
+How To Look Up Warrant Details in King County

-Warrant Check Through the King County Superior Court Clerk’s Office: The Administrative Office of the Court’s (AOC) Washington Court provides free search case records tools, however this should not be relied on when performing a warrant search since there is a delay between the time the warrant has been issued and when it is uploaded online.
+Warrant Check Through the King County Superior Court Clerk’s Office: The Administrative Office of the Court’s (AOC) Washington Court provides free search case records tools; however, this should not be relied on when performing a warrant search since there is a delay between the time the warrant has been issued and when it is uploaded online.

 If more information is required, interested parties can contact the Supreme Court Clerk.13